CUB-Geomicrobiology/materials/trees.md

 You can export the tree in `Controls -> Export` for addition to your repository as a **PNG: Portable Network Graphics** for graphical output and as a **Text: Newick tree** file for saving the structure of the tree (which you could re-use in [iTOL](http://itol.embl.de/) at a later point if so inclined).
 Please add both the `.png` and the `.txt` (with sensible file names) to the `trees` folder in your repository and link them in the `molecular_trees.md` assignment file.

 *Side note: if you want to save a tree with all its visualization parameters, you have to [create a personal ITOL account](http://itol.embl.de/itol_account.cgi) which then allows you to save and share all kinds of tree visualizations.*

+## Bonus

+We probably won't have enough time in class to complete the activity for building a gene tree from scratch.
+If your team is finished early or you and your team are interested in doing this outside class as a bonus exercise, please proceed to [Generating a gene tree from scratch](/trees_bonus/).